AmbroziakIvanIMZ12/IvanAmbroziak/README.md

-You need the Branch: Seminar04, wich located near "New pull request" Then you need folder: SOAP
+You need the Branch: seminar4, wich located near "New pull request" 1.Then you need folder: SOAP
-Then you need folder: com
+2.Then you need folder: com
-Then you need: SOAP implementation located in folder SOAP, than class Main; Server SOAP located in folder lpi/server/soap
+3.Then you need: SOAP implementation located in folder SOAP, than class Main; Server SOAP located in folder lpi/server/soap